Setanta Sports Asia: Availability

 Since 2022, Setanta Sports Philippines is available both as a linear channel and through video on demand on its official website and mobile application on a monthly subscription basis.
 In February 2024, Setanta Sports becomes available on local streaming service Blast TV.
+In March 2026, Setanta Sports became available on Cignal.

 Coverage

 Current

 Setanta Sports (Philippines) has broadcast rights to international sporting leagues, including: